vp237/IPO_Prediction/FinalReport.md

 Figure 4: Ridge Regression Model (Initial Run)

-For the continuous value prediction problem, Ridge Regression produced a MAE of 231.9012842889374, which is lower than Linear Regression but higher than Random Forest.
+For the continuous value prediction problem, Ridge Regression produced a MAE of 231.9012842889374, which was lower than Linear Regression but higher than Random Forest.

 Additionally, for classification, Ridge Regression had a misclassification rate of 0.5677179962894249.
 The balanced accuracy, on the other hand, was 0.5677179962894249.